soniox/speech-to-text-web/README.md

 });
 ```

-The `SonioxClient` object transcribes audio from the user's microphone or a custom audio stream.
+The `SonioxClient` object processes audio from the user's microphone or a custom audio stream.
 It returns results by invoking the `onPartialResult` callback with transcription and translation data, depending on the configuration.

 Stop or cancel transcription: